{

 Conclusion

-We learned frequently used command cheatsheets with all use cases covered.
+We have covered frequently used command cheatsheets with all relevant use cases.